 Education and Training

-When you give to the Education and Training Fund, you will provide children and youth in poverty with access to learning resources and educational opportunities to equip them for futures free from poverty.
+When you give to the Education and Training Fund, you provide children and youth in poverty with access to learning resources and educational opportunities to equip them for futures free from poverty.
 This includes textbooks, computers, tuition for vocational training, college or university and other essential learning materials.

 Moms and Babies

 Did you know that most of the millions of children who die every year pass away in their first year of life from preventable causes?
-When you give to the Moms and Babies Fund, you can change this tragic reality.
+When you give to the Moms and Babies Fund, you help to change this tragic reality.
 Your gift will provide tangible care and life-saving support for moms and babies living in poverty.
 This includes prenatal healthcare, checkups, critical medical care, desperately needed food and essentials for newborns.

 Health and Wellness